Come learn how to achieve professional-looking results when doing your own lawn maintenance.

 Tip #7: Plan your way around the yard.

-To help save time and make sure all the edges get trimmed, I start trimming where I want to end up, so I end up where I started.
-Start trimming like you are tracing the outline around the lawn.
-If you pass a tree or island/planter bed that needs trimming, walk over to it and trim around that, then walk back to where you left off at the edge.
-By doing this you are more efficient with your time and able to get things done a lot faster.
-This method will also help ensure you don’t miss any spots.
-So when we trim our yard, we start in the front yard, go around the house, through the gate to the back yard, finish the backyard, then come back through the same gate into the front yard to finish the front yard.
+To help save time and make sure all the edges get trimmed, start trimming where you want to end up, so you will end up where you started.
+Start like you are tracing an outline around the lawn.
+If you pass a tree or island/planter bed that needs trimming, walk to it and trim around it, then walk back to where you left off of your outline.
+This is the most efficient method and will also help ensure you don’t miss any spots.
+When we trim our yard, we start in the front yard, go around the house, through the gate to the back yard, finish the backyard, then come back through the same gate into the front yard to finish the front yard.

 Tip #8: Trim the cracks that are full of weeds or unwanted grass.

-In between the concrete cracks, you might get weeds growing through the cracks.
-Just trim them out at a slight angle as close to the concrete as possible.
+In cracks or joints, you might get weeds growing through.
+Trim them at a slight angle as close to the concrete as possible.
 After the trimming you can pour straight (and super cheap) vinegar as a weed killer to prevent them from growing back.
 This is an organic, cheap and easily available weed killer, and you can even have the kids help with this part if you want.

 Tip #9: Keep a safe distance

 Be sure to keep your feet and hands away from the string at all times.
-Keep a safe distance away from other people at about 50’ or more.
+Keep a safe distance away from other people, I aim for 50’ or more.
 Be really careful around windows and vehicles.

 Lawn Maintenance: 9 Tips and Uses for an Edger

 Tip #1: Wear safety glasses while edging your yard.

 Always wear safety glasses.
-The edger will spin the blade at a really fast rate.
-This kicks up a lot of dirt and rocks.
-There is a guard, but still, I would rather be safe than sorry!
+The edger blade spins at a really fast rate which kicks up a lot of dirt and rocks.
+There is a guard, but still, be safe rather than sorry!

 Tip #2: Align the edger next to the hard surface.

 Align the cutting blade of the edger with the edge of the grass.
 Pull the trigger and the blade will start spinning.
 Start with the blade spinning in the grass at the edge of the concrete or hard surface.
 You will feel the blade cutting through the dirt.
-As it’s spinning, you can let it hit the edge of the hard surface you are edging against.
-Adjust the trimmer up or down depending on how deep you want to to edge.
-Typically I edge about ½” to an 1” deep.
+As it’s spinning, you can let it just touch the edge of the hard surface you are edging against.
 Stand on the left and start walking forward along the edge.

 Tip #3: Move the edger back and forth.

-As you edge, move the edger back and forth to get a nice clean cut.
-Be aware that your first edging of the season may require a bit more cleanup then you will usually have.
-It is best to take care of this early in the season, and then upkeep on the edges will become easier and easier as the season progresses.
+As you edge, move the edger forward and back to get a nice clean cut.
+Be aware that your first edging may require a bit more cleanup than subsequent edgings.
+It is best to take care of this early each season.
+Upkeep on the edges will become easier and faster as the season progresses.

 Tip #4: Edge often.

 The more often you edge the lawn, the easier it is to do and the faster the job goes.
 Most of the time you can edge every other time you mow, but if you never or rarely edge, the grass will grow out over the concrete, looking shaggy and shrinking your walking space.
 Edging often is well worth your time!

 Cut down at least ½” past the edge of the surface you are trimming.
 Depending on your type of edger, you can adjust the depth of the cut before edging your yard.
-As you use the edger the blade will get worn and get smaller, so you will have to adjust the depth.
+As you use the edger, the blade will get worn and be smaller, so you will have to adjust the depth.
 Remember that, after time, the edger blade will need to be replaced.
 One blade may last all season for a small yard edged every other week.
 Larger yards or edging more often will require a blade change sooner.

 This may actually sound like we are going against everything we’ve talked about, but edging your yard BEFORE mowing may actually save you some time.
-By edging your yard first, you will be able to use the mower to help clean up the cut grass and extra dirt.
-It will make the end cleanup a breeze!
+By edging first, you will be able to use the mower to help clean up the cut grass and extra dirt.
+It will make for less to clean up in end!

 Tip #7: Edge around trees to create tree rings.

 If you don’t have tree rings, you can easily create one with an edger.
-Just draw a ring around the tree at least 12” from the tree trunk with landscape paint (optional) then use an edger to cut along the line.
+Draw a ring around the tree at least 12” from the tree trunk with landscape paint (optional) then use an edger to cut along the line.
 Dig out all the grass in the ring and fill it with mulch.
-This will keep your tree a safe distance from the trimmer or edger and prevent any damage to the tree bark.
+This will keep your tree a safe distance from the string trimmer or edger, preventing any damage to the tree bark.

 Tip #8: Edge around planter beds.

 When edging your yard, use an edger to define the planter bed edge from the grass.
 You do not need to install a hardscape edging system to keep your beds looking beautiful.
-Remove any unwanted grass and keep edging your yard each week to keep it nice and clean.
+Remove any unwanted grass and edge your yard each week to keep it nice and clean.